 The Redistricting Commission will receive training from City staff and approve of any outside professional consultants that will assist them in the redistricting process.
 The Commission’s deadline to approve the final boundary maps is December 31, 2021.

-In June/July 2020, the Screening Panel will review all applications that meet the eligibility requirements to serve on the Redistricting Commission.
-By early-August 2020, the Screening Panel will narrow the list to 30 applicants that the Panel recommends to serve on the Redistricting Commission.
-The list must contain at least two candidates from each existing district.
+The Screening Panel reviewed all applications that met the eligibility requirements to serve on the Redistricting Commission and invited 40 applicants to interview with the Screening Panel.
+On July 16, 2020, the Screening Panel nominated 30 applicants to advance in the selection process.
+The 30 person applicant pool contained at least two candidates from each existing district.

 The first six Commissioners met each Thursday in August as they reviewed the applicant pool.
 On August 27, 2020, the first Six Commissioners selected nine additional candidates to join the 15-member Redistricting Commission.